 Learning from bones

 Bones bear numerous clues that can help anthropologists determine who the person was and how they died.
 When deciphered, these cluses may serve as evidence in a courtroom.

 Take a close look at these two skulls.
 Compare the different views of the two—especially the areas marked.
 Do you see any differences that help you identify the sex of each skull?
 Now click on the male or female button and see if you got it right!
 View hints.

 Forensic anthropologists analyze skeletal remains to establish the biological profile of an unknown person, which may include ancestry estimation.
-They examine skulls for various characteristics that provide clues about the person's ancestry/race to experienced anthropologists.
-Now take a close look at the frontal and profile views of the nose area (nasal bone, opening, spine and sill) and guess the ancestry of this person.
+They examine skulls for various characteristics that offer clues about the person's ancestry.
+Here, we will just focus on the nasal area.
+Take a close look at the front and profile views of the nose area (nasal bone, opening, spine and sill) to consider possible ancestry of this person.
 View hints.

 Bullet entry and exit wound

 There is a clear distinction between entry and exit wounds made by a bullet.
 Take a close look at each wound, and determine which is the entry wound and which is the exit.
 View hints.